EthanCai/programming-learning-notes/projects-part-1.md

 - [GDB](https://www.gnu.org/software/gdb/): The GNU Project Debugger
 - [gdbgui](https://github.com/cs01/gdbgui): A modern, browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view stack traces, and more in C, C++, Go, and Rust.
 Simply run gdbgui from the terminal and a new tab will open in your browser.
+- [rr](https://github.com/mozilla/rr): rr is a lightweight tool for recording and replaying execution of applications (trees of processes and threads). rr aspires to be your primary C/C++ debugging tool for Linux, replacing — well, enhancing — gdb.
+You record a failure once, then debug the recording, deterministically, as many times as you want.
+The same execution is replayed every time.
+- [LLDB Debugger](http://lldb.llvm.org/): LLDB is a next generation, high-performance debugger.
+It is built as a set of reusable components which highly leverage existing libraries in the larger LLVM Project, such as the Clang expression parser and LLVM disassembler.
+LLDB is the default debugger in Xcode on Mac OS X and supports debugging C, Objective-C and C++ on the desktop and iOS devices and simulator.
 - [Golang: Delve](https://github.com/derekparker/delve/): Delve is a debugger for the Go programming language.
-- [rr](https://github.com/mozilla/rr): rr is a lightweight tool for recording and replaying execution of applications (trees of processes and threads).

 ## Analyzer